Jeyanthi-M/1-bit-Magnitude-Comparator/README.md

 # Simulation&nbsp;in&nbsp;Synopsys

 ## Pre-Layout&nbsp;Schematics
-Initially Schematic of the 1-bit Magnitude Comparator cell was implemented,then it was converted into a symbol so that it could be used directly as instance cell from the library.
+Initially Schematic of the 1-bit Magnitude Comparator cell with input and output pins was implemented,then it was converted into a symbol so that it could be used directly as instance cell from the library.

 ### Schematic Diagram
 <p align="center">